Neats29/neats29.github.io/source/_posts/self-compassion.md

 The problem with saying “_I’m_ the problem” is, it’s too unspecific, so it hampers change.
 For instance, I often get down on myself at my rate of progress in climbing.
 But then I counted how many times I’d climbed in the last year and realised I’d climbed half as many times as I thought.

 This was eye-opening.
-I just had to train _more_ rather than lament over why I had failed to improve (which wasn’t completely true in itself).
+I just had to train _more_ rather than lament over having plateaued.
 So now the moment I begin to get down myself, I am reminded that if I want a different output I will need to alter the input.
 I also realised there was a conflict of desires.
 On one hand, I wanted to be better at climbing but on the other hand I wasn’t prepared to significantly increase the frequency of my sessions.
 And once I saw this conflict of desires, I started seeing it in other areas of my life.
 Weirdly enough, this has had a huge impact on dampening the self-criticism.
 The key is in deciding which of the two conflicting desires I am to be swayed by.
 Once I know that, I can make peace with letting go of the other.
 Until my priorities change, at which point I can decide once again which desire is stronger.
 Rinse and repeat.

 <h1 style="font-size: 1.3em;">Common Humanity</h1>

 According to Kristin Neff, “one of the most important elements of self-compassion is the recognition of our shared humanity.”
 So much of the shame targeted at our inadequacies comes from the incorrect assumption that we are alone in that shortcoming.
 While we acknowledge that others have flaws, for each of our inadequacies we have someone masterful to compare ourselves to.
 We cherry pick evidence to support our case.
 But “when we’re in touch with our common humanity, we remember that feelings of inadequacy and disappointment are universal.

-How can I be so harsh with myself for something that is a perfectly normal human experience?
+How can I be so harsh with myself for things that are part of the human experience?

 <h1 style="font-size: 1.3em;">Helpful Exercises</h1>

 <h1 style="font-size: 1.2em;">1.
 RAIN</h1>

-I’ve been reading Tara Brach’s book, Radical Compassion about...you guessed it, self-compassion.
+I’ve been reading Tara Brach’s book, Radical Compassion about self-compassion.
 In it, she describes a framework referred to as [RAIN](https://www.tarabrach.com/rain/), in order to deal with self-criticism, guilt, blame, and other negative emotions, in particular (but not restricted to) emotions directed at oneself.
 The idea is to practice RAIN when you catch yourself feeling negative emotions.

 These are the steps:

-- Recognise: what is happening inside me?
+- **Recognise:** what is happening inside me?
-- Allow: can I be with this?
+- **Allow:** can I be with this?
-- Investigate: what is really happening inside me?
+- **Investigate:** what is really happening inside me?
-- Nurture: can I be with this, with kindness?
+- **Nurture:** can I be with this, with kindness?

 Doing RAIN feels amazing.
 The ‘nurtur’ step is key in developing self-compassion.
 “Discover what best allows you to feel nurturing, what best allows the most vulnerable part of you to feel loved, seen and/or feel safe.
 Spend as much time as you need offering care inwardly and letting it be received.”